Orteko/megaclisas-status/README.md

 This will perform health checks on a MegaRAID device using the proper binary for your platform.

-Debian information on the binaries are here: http://hwraid.le-vert.net/wiki/DebianPackages Vendor provided binaries can be found here: http://www.lsi.com/Search/Pages/downloads.aspx?k=MegaCLI%20-%20Linux
+Debian information on the binaries are here: http://hwraid.le-vert.net/wiki/DebianPackages (Note that the megaclisas-status linked here is the original un-maintaned version and not this fork).

+MegaCLI previously offered by LSI is now maintained by Broadcom, a package with combined binaries for all operating systems can be found here: https://www.broadcom.com/support/download-search/?dk=megacli

+Note that the MegaCLI package is only available as an RPM so you will need to use alien or equivalent to convert to your distributions preferred packaging format.

 Usage
 =================

 megaclisas-status [--nagios | --snmp | -q]

 * no parameters: show megaraid info